jsenv/core/docs/users/a_scope.md

 # A) Scope

-The scope of jsenv is the set of situation where jsenv will be used to perform a task.
-Jsenv scope includes the following
+The scope of jsenv is the set of situation where jsenv will be used to perform a task:

 - executing source file(s)
 - executing a single test